Step-by-Step IndexedDB Version Upgrade Migration

 Root Cause Analysis

 IndexedDB enforces strictly monotonically increasing version numbers.
-Opening a database with a higher version triggers the onupgradeneeded event, but the API does not automatically execute incremental migration logic.
+Per the specification, opening a database with a higher version triggers the onupgradeneeded event, but the API does not automatically execute incremental migration logic — it simply hands you one versionchange transaction and expects your code to reconcile every intermediate schema.
 Critical failure points include:

 - Overwriting existing stores instead of checking